 Haven’t tried it myself yet, but looking forward to the day I do!
 Japan is all about the strawberry, but we all know raspberry is where it’s at!

 Again, haven’t tried personally, but the reviews are good!
 The sauce is at the bottom, much like the Aeon acai sauce.
 Blueberry!
 Sauce!
 Yum!

 Well!
 This one seems the most convenient!
 After all, cutting up grapefruit is a royal pain, and then you have to throw away the peels.
 I want this!
 Actually, I just want the sauce.
 Grapefruit sauce.
 Yum yum!

-Upon further inspection, I realised why I hadn’t noticed it before.
+Upon further inspection, I realized why I hadn’t noticed it before.
 Apparently, in my local supermarkets, there are only the plain and honey versions.
 Tucked in the top corner of the yogurt shelf, obscure and lonely looking.
 However, the day I see that raspberry option, I will attack it like a birthday kid on cake.
 It just looks so yummy.
-I’ve also seen fig, aloe, and mango flavours on the internet, but not in real life…
+I’ve also seen fig, aloe, and mango flavours on the internet, but not in real life.

 Morinaga has a great English website where you can get product information, recipes, and more.
 The recipes using Greek yogurt look phenomenal.
 Prices depend on supermarkets, but many local supermarkets sell the honey for 160 yen (plus tax) according to the Morinaga Website.
 I am sure you can find it cheaper in other stores, such as Direx and Trial discount stores.

 So, there you have it.
 If you are craving Greek yogurt or just a change from the usual, give these brands a try.
 After all, the Greeks are known for their young and healthy looks!